Admission for the January 2025 academic session is ongoing Apply Now!

 • Write programs in C using basic data types and strings.

-• Design and implement programming problems using selection.
+• Design and implement programming problems using selection and loops.

 • Implement simple exception handling in programs.